opulo-inc/docs/content/en/openpnp/calibration/camera-fisheye-cal/index.md

   Applying fisheye calibration to the cameras
 ---

 Now that you're connected to the LumenPnP, you'll need to set up the cameras so that they can accurately fine tune the machine's position.
 The LumenPnP is a robust machine, but it needs both cameras to make sure it can pick and place components reliably every time.
 Note that these are very important calibration steps, but OpenPnP makes them relatively easy.
-Certain steps will probably need you to tune them more than once to get them perfect, others should stay mostly constant.
+Some of these steps need to be repeated every so often.
+Other parts of this calibration process only need to be run once per machine.

 The first step is to correct for the fisheye effect of the webcams to help make sure they can identify distances accurately.
 This is not a step you will need to re-run unless you replace your webcams or lenses.
 [Original OpenPnP documentation for reference](https://github.com/openpnp/openpnp/wiki/Camera-Lens-Calibration).